 \section{Experiments}

 We evaluate the experiments on classification and foreground-background segmentation tasks to verify the effectiveness of our algorithm, AMCL.
-The three public image datasets, including CIFAR-10/100~\cite{cifar} and TinyImageNet~\cite{tiny-imagenet}, are used for classification, and the iCoseg~\cite{icoseg} dataset is used for segmentation.
-In all experiments, we compare AMCL with the variants of MCL under the same experimental setups for fair comparisons.
-In addition to this section, the details about the experimental setups and the hyerparameter studies are provided in the supplementary material.
+The three public image datasets, CIFAR-10/100~\cite{cifar} and TinyImageNet~\cite{tiny-imagenet}, are used for classification, and the iCoseg~\cite{icoseg} dataset is used for segmentation.
+In all experiments, we compare AMCL with others under the same experimental setups for fair comparisons.
+In addition to this section, the details about the experimental setups and the hyperparameter studies are provided in the supplementary material.